mitsuoxv/us-tariffs-on-china/Trade-diversion.md

 For the goods descriptions of HS codes, I refer to
 <https://dataweb.usitc.gov/classification/commodity-description/HTS/4>.

-Vietnam is replacing China in 8542 (electronic integrated circuits) and 9403 (Other furniture).
+South Korea, Vietnam, and Mexico have gained in 8542 (electronic integrated circuits), and Vietnam, and Mexico have gained in 9403 (Other furniture), while China has regained some lost ground from the bottom of 2019-2020.

-Mexico is increasing exports to the U.S. in 8415 (air conditioning machines), while South Korea is increasing in 8523 (Recording medium).
+South Korea has replaced China in 8523 (Recording medium).

 ![](Trade-diversion_files/figure-gfm/draw_charts-1.png)<!-- -->